-Imbolc is an ancient Celtic festival celebrated on the 1st and 2nd of February, halfway between the Winter Solstice and the Spring Equinox, marking the beginning of the first stirrings of spring.
+Imbolc is an ancient Celtic fire festival celebrated halfway between the Winter Solstice and the Spring Equinox, marking the beginning of the first stirrings of spring.

-Reflect on what you want to resolve, ignite, prepare, enjoy at this time in your life
+Reflect on where you want to set watertight boundaries & welcome more joy in your life

-Go deeper by including an element of letting go working with earth, wind, water or fire in the process
+Go deeper by including an element of letting go working with Fire, Wind, Water or Earth in the process

 You can modify the ritual to suit your circumstances and needs.

-It draws upon pre-colonial Celtic traditions but is, of course, suitable for anyone regardless of background or where you find yourself in the world.
-This particular ritual was created through deep listening to and with Nature.
+Although it is anchored in pre-colonial Celtic traditions, it is suitable for anyone regardless of background or where you find yourself in the world.
+The ritual was created through deep listening to and with Nature.

 Emily is a space holder and self-leadership coach to changemakers.
 She has over 20 years experience in the field of human development, learning and growth, and leads the coaching and consultancy company Wish Tree since 2011.
 Her work centres around wholeness – whole humans, whole communities, whole organisations, whole ecosystems.
 A whole world.
 Her changemakership is therefore dedicated to clearing distortions and fragmentations that relate to our perceptions of separation.